Personal Income Tax in France

 Capital gains from transferable securities

-Capital gains are subject to the progressive tax scale.
+Capital gains were subject to the progressive tax scale.

 From 2018, caital gains are subjet to flat tax (30%).